ceejaay/rust_rogue/README.md

 Questions:
     What is a stuct?

  Is struct like an object?

 Do you have to create the struct then create the code to create the struct in the actual code?

 Does `mut` mean mutable?
+A: `mut` is mutable.
+Variables in Rust are immutable by default.
+So to have a variable change you have to make it mutable with `mut`

 What is `blit` Is it tcod or Rust?

 What is `impl`?

  What's going on with the `&`?
 Is that a pointer?
+A: Yes, this is a pointer or a reference.
+It references the thing in memory so you don't have to copy it.

 What is `pub fn` Public function?

 What is `usize`??